Stereo attachment - Antique and Vintage Cameras

 With:

-• Stereoly, (1932) version with two notches.
+• Stereoly, version with two notches (1932).
 In leather case.
 Producing 24 x 18 mm exposures.
+Serial no. 1939.

 • Stereo viewer.
 In red box.

-• "Leica Stereo Front Attachment Stereoly" d.1937 pamphlet on Stereoly.
+• "Leica Stereo Front Attachment Stereoly" - pamphlet d.
+1937.

 This is a very early example of the model II, the release button has a more rounded shape, a type usually found on the fixed lens models.

-The Stereoly first appeared in 1931 for the Leica 1 series.
+The Stereoly first appeared in 1931 for the Leica I series.
 In 1932 a version suitable for the rangefinder model was produced, this used the same prism unit but had a different connecting arm.

 There are minor differences between versions: